Sporting

 And for some dog owners, this isn’t a desirable quality and will likely put them off.
 But for some particularly living on farms or with a large garden and few neighbours, it can be acceptable.

-There isn't really anything not to love when it comes to this breed.
-They're kind, gentle and affectionate.
+There really isn’t anything not to love about this breed.
+They’re kind, gentle, and affectionate.
 They make for a lively pup and anyone who wants a get-up-and-go attitude will love the temperament of this breed.

 They do need to be socialised properly though and trained in a way that’s going to deliver on that temperament.
 Their personality though is one that they’ll have from a young age and it’s one that you’ll certainly fall in love with!